Liverwurst is a traditional meat-based sausage that is otherwise known as ‘liver sausage.’

 Furthermore, since the source of the protein is muscle and organ meats, liverwurst offers a ‘complete’ source of protein.

-Since liverwurst also contains added fat and numerous seasonings, it does not offer the same protein content as meat in general.
+However, since liverwurst also contains added fat and numerous seasonings, it does not offer the same protein content as meat in general.

 However, it is still fairly protein-rich in addition to all its other benefits.